tokio-rs/tokio/docs/contributing/how-to-specify-crates-dependencies-versions.md

 In this case, local development of `tokio-stream` uses the local version of `tokio` via the `path` dependency.
-This means that it's currently not possible to release `tokio-stream` and `tokio` should be released first.
+This means that it's currently not possible to release `tokio-stream`, and `tokio` should be released first.
 Once a new version of `tokio` is released (in this example the `1.38.0`), the path dependency should be removed.
 As mentioned before, this version should only be bumped when adding a new